fieldtrip/website/faq/how_to_select_the_correct_spm_toolbox.md

 ---
 title: How to select the correct SPM toolbox?
+category: faq
-tags: [faq, spm, mex, toolbox, path]
+tags: [spm, mex, toolbox, path]
 ---

 # How to select the correct SPM toolbox?